Expert Web Development: A 3rd Key Differentiator

 Most of the time, we don’t.

-Google, Facebook, Twitter, and others deal with problems at a much greater scale.
+Google, Facebook, Twitter, and others deal with problems of a and at a much greater scale.
 Sometimes, they deal with problems that literally no one else has.

-Not recognizing this is a problem as much as is releasing experimental code into production and applying software (app) development patterns to small one-pager websites, because a big solution to a small problem is a big problem by itself.
+Not recognizing this is a problem as much as is releasing experimental code into production and applying software (app) development patterns to small one-pager websites, because a big solution to a small problem is a big problem (with a small solution).

 We see that when developers use Material Design for their travel blog, or React for their portfolio site, or Bootstrap for their Hello World page.